sbilly/awesome-security/README.md

 - [Trivy](https://github.com/aquasecurity/trivy) - A simple and comprehensive vulnerability scanner for containers and other artifacts, suitable for CI.
 - [Preflight](https://github.com/spectralops/preflight) - helps you verify scripts and executables to mitigate supply chain attacks in your CI and other systems.
 - [Teller](https://github.com/spectralops/teller) - a secrets management tool for devops and developers - manage secrets across multiple vaults and keystores from a single place.

+## Terminal

+* [shellfirm](https://github.com/kaplanelad/shellfirm) - It is a handy utility to help avoid running dangerous commands with an extra approval step.
+You will immediately get a small prompt challenge that will double verify your action when risky patterns are detected.

 ## Operating Systems